 Giving away your data

 Take a step back and think about the amount of personal data you have on your Facebook profile.
-Facebook especially has a lot of information available for request (birthday, friends lists, photos, employment and so on).
+Facebook especially has a lot of information available on request (birthday, friends lists, photos, employment and so on).
 The exact data being requested pops up in a window asking for permission, but how often do we review that request?
 We often just click through the terms and conditions unaware that we are creating more and more links between the pieces of our online profile.

 This seemingly small agreement can carry far larger repercussions.
 Linking several sites allows companies to collect more data, building an increasingly rounded profile of you.
 Using one login for several sites presents the old “weakest link” scenario where a chain is only as strong as its weakest link.
 If the least-secure of the sites you are signing in to is compromised there is a very real risk that your login details will be used to access your data on more secure sites.
 If a trusted source of your identity is less secure — whether that’s Facebook, Google or another account — they risk becoming the weak link in the chain that gets targeted by attackers.